 The Company is engaged, through its 50% interest in SESA Holdings LLC (SESA), in the acquisition, exploration and development of resource properties in northwestern Argentina.
 SESA holds a 100% interest in Salta Exploraciones S.A.
 (SALTA), which is a mineral exploration business based in Salta City, Province of Salta, Republic of Argentina.
 SALTA is the registrant of the property portfolio.
-Additionally, the Company performs exploration on its Toodoggone Project, located in north central British Columbia, Canada, which it has owned since 2004.
+Additionally, the Company and its Joint Venture partner performs exploration on its 100% owned Toodoggone Project, located in north central British Columbia, Canada, which it has owned since 2004.
 During 2010 and 2011, the Company acquired by staking, purchase and option the right to acquire a 100% interest in mineral claims in the Sudbury, Timmins and Swayze areas of Ontario.
-Additionally, the Company in the same period entered into Letters of Understanding enabling due diligence on gold properties in the Timmins, Swayze and Porcupine areas in Ontario owned by third parties.
+Additionally, the Company in the same period entered into Letters of Understanding enabling due diligence on gold properties in the Timmins, Swayze and Sudbury areas in Ontario owned by third parties.